comingofflais-com/LLM-Moderator-for-wpForo/README.md

 The plugin automatically:
 - Scans new posts and topics for guideline violations
 - Flags inappropriate content using AI analysis
-- Mutes users who violate guidelines for configured durations
+- Mutes users who violate guidelines for configured durations, and unapproves offending post/topic
-- Maintains a record of all moderation actions
+- Appends custom message with formatting tags for AI type and reason to the end of the post/topic
+- Can be used to just append the custom message after AI analysis without forced muting
+- Automatically removes expired muted users if not un-muted by the human moderator before the mute expiration time, deletes any pending unapproved post/topic

 ### Manual Management